jkroepke/helm-secrets/README.md

 - Simple replaceable layer integrated with helm command for encrypting, decrypting, view secrets files stored in any place.
 - On the fly decryption and cleanup for helm install/upgrade with a helm command wrapper

-If you are using sops you have some additional features:
+If you are using sops (used by default) you have some additional features:

 - [Support for YAML/JSON structures encryption - Helm YAML secrets files](https://github.com/mozilla/sops#important-information-on-types)
 - [Encryption per value where visual Diff should work even on encrypted files](https://github.com/mozilla/sops/blob/master/example.yaml)